FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Results

 \subsection{Fault Localization}

-In total, \tool\ was able to identify $763$ potential faults, distributed across six categories, of two main types: (1) input-based with three subcategories: \textit{Preprocessing (PP)}, \textit{input dimensions (ID)}, and \textit{Tensor Shape and Structure (TSS)}; and (2) layer-based, with subcategories \textit{Computation Graph (CG)}, \textit{Layer Hyperparameters (LH)}, and \textit{Weights and Biases (WB)}.
-From these $763$ faults, $452$ of them ($59.2$\% of total cases) when repaired with \tool\ resulted in reducing output label discrepancy between \source\ and \target.
-The remaining localized faults did not result in any improvement after repair and are treated as false positives detected by the fault localization component.
-We demonstrate the distribution of faults detected and fixed across the different categories in Table~\ref{tab:faultsdistribution} and discuss each category in the context of fault localization below.
+The faults localized were distributed across all six types within input-based and layer-based fault categories.
+Of the $755$ faults localized, $462$ of them ($61.1$\% of total cases) resulted in reducing output label discrepancy between \source\ and \target\ when repaired.
+For the remaining localized faults, FetaFix attempted to repair them by applying the respective repair strategy, but did not result in any improvement.
+Furthermore, they are considered as false positives detected by the fault localization component and are automatically discarded from the repair process.
+We demonstrate the distribution of faults detected and fixed across the different types in Table~\ref{tab:faultsdistribution} and discuss each type in the context of fault localization next.

+Overall, the faults we detected are new, as we detected no reported issues with relation to them in the respective converter repositories.
+We aim reporting the issues to the respective developers of the conversion tools.

-\textbf{Preprocessing (PP):} We detected $10$ cases, in which the choice of preprocessing between \source\ and \target\ configurations was a decisive factor for the model performance, while $5$ cases presented the same results across \source\ and \target\ configurations.
+\textbf{Preprocessing (PP):} We detected $9$ cases in which the choice of preprocessing between \source\ and \target\ configurations was a decisive factor for the model performance, while $5$ cases presented the same results across \source\ and \target\ configurations.
 All models presented severe performance degradation in output correctness if no preprocessing option was selected.

-\textbf{Input Dimensions (ID):} \tool\ identified four model cases, where the input dimensions were different between \source\ and \target.
-We identified that input dimension errors had two primary causes: (1) erroneous configuration from the user, which neither the model converters nor the model itself raised as warnings or errors; (2) implicit changes in model input due to the converter implementation .
+\textbf{Input Dimensions (ID):} \tool\ identified four model cases where the input dimensions were different between \source\ and \target.
+We identified that input dimension errors had two primary causes: (1) erroneous configuration from the user, which neither the model converters nor the model itself raised as warnings or errors; (2) implicit changes in model input due to the converter implementation.

-We observed two cases, $9$ and $13$ in Table~\ref{tab:faultsdistribution}), where ID fault is a result of the first cause.
-With respect to the second cause, we detected two cases where the converter changed the model input.
+We observed two cases, $9$ and $13$ in Table~\ref{tab:faultsdistribution}, where ID fault is a result of the first cause.
+Regarding the second cause, we detected two cases where the converter changed the model input.
 In addition to ID faults, we also detected differences in tensor shape and structure that we discuss as part of the next category.